cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 ### Managing an existing database via a Database manifest

-It is possible to declare a Database object that will handle an existing database.
+It is possible to declare a Database object that references an existing database.
 In such case, the Database's fields will be applied using `ALTER` statements, rather than `CREATE`.
 There are differences between these two Postgres commands.
 In particular, the options accepted by `ALTER` are a subset